im95able/Rea/README.md

 The internal container will never grow unless all slots are filled.
 The "Discussion" section shows how to change the internal container from `std::deque` to some other container.

-Whenever you insert a value into the SlotMap you get its id, which you can later use to access that object.
+Whenever you insert a value into the SlotMap you get its id, which you can later use to access that object in constant time.

 While you can use the ids to iterate over all stored objects, it's not advisable to do it repeatedly: you might be jumping all over memory and hence destroying cache locality.
 As stated above, for iteration use DenseMap.